The Kashmir Problem – What is the real conflict between India and Pakistan

 In 1972 Simla Agreement between India and Pakistan was one when both agreed that neither country would seek to alter the cease-fire line in Kashmir, which was renamed as the Line of Control.
 Numerous violations of the Line of Control have occurred since then.

-In 1999 Pakistani soldiers from Pakistani Kashmir infiltrated Jammu and Kashmir which resulted in Kargil conflict.
-Fearing nuclear war the then-United States President Bill Clinton to pressure Pakistan to retreat.
-The conflict ended with Pakistan withdrewing their troops.
+In 1999 Pakistani soldiers from Pakistani Kashmir infiltrated Jammu and Kashmir which resulted in the Kargil conflict.
+Fearing nuclear war the then-United States President Bill Clinton pressure Pakistan to retreat.
+The conflict ended with Pakistan withdrawing its troops.

 India has officially stated that it believes that Kashmir to be an integral part of India.
 India does not accept the two-nation theory that forms the basis of Pakistan’s claims and considers that Kashmir, despite being a Muslim-majority state, is in many ways an “integral part” of secular India.

-India government have repeatedly accused Pakistan of waging war in Kashmir and helping terriorist and not banning these terrorist organisations.
+India’s government has repeatedly accused Pakistan of waging war in Kashmir and helping terrorists and not banning these terrorist organizations.
 Pakistan has been involved in training and arming underground militant groups to fight Indian forces in Kashmir.

-Another reason for Kashmir dispute is water as Kashmir is source of Indus river basin.
+Another reason for the Kashmir dispute is water as Kashmir is the source of the Indus river basin.
 Among which Jhelum and Chenab rivers, which primarily flow into Pakistan, while other branches—the Ravi, Beas, and the Sutlej—irrigate northern India.
-Both the countries heavily depend on Indus river for irrigation of their crops and hydro-electricity systems.
+Both the countries heavily depend on the Indus River for irrigation of their crops and hydro electricity systems.